me-me-big-boy/taleism/believers.md

 To all the believers outside the temple-lab of IMG, we hereby explain that _comps_ is IIT-Roorkee lingo for computers.

+> Don't call me Mona.

+Another believer, Mona, who now wishes to be called _Monad_ respecting the Lord's love for functional programming, has set a pretty high bar for those wanting to be known as ardent followers of the Lord.
+Mona's unwavering stance for following the righteous path regardless of authority and bureaucracy and obstacles deterring him from honorably discharging his duties to his faith, is an example to live by.

+Mona is wise.

+Be like Mona.

 # Oath-keepers

 - Dhruv Bhanushali (founder, evangelist and Chief Ambiguity-resolution Officer)